-he maritime shipping industry is fundamental to international trade as the only practicable and cost effective means of transporting large volumes of many essential commodities and finished goods.
+The maritime shipping industry is fundamental to international trade as the only practicable and cost effective means of transporting large volumes of many essential commodities and finished goods.
 Shipping is a global industry and its prospects are closely tied to the level of economic activity in the world.
 The four largest segments in the shipping industry are tankers; bulk carriers; containerships; and gas tankers.
 It is estimated that around 90% of all global trade is transported by sea.
 Shipping markets are highly competitive with charter rates sensitive to changes in demand for and supply of capacity, and are consequently cyclical and volatile.

-The Dry market is the most diversified sector and is split into the Dry Bulk and Container sectors:
+The dry market is the most diversified sector and is split into the dry bulk and container sectors: